elliotjpb/mappingUsers/README.md

 For the users that are within 50 miles of London all users are requested through `https://bpdts-test-app.herokuapp.com/users` then using Haversine formula a subset of users is found where their latitude and longitude are within 50 miles of London.

+Both sets of users are then combined for the given response.

 ## Software

 The API is created using Grails which uses the Groovy programming language.